matthewsechrist/cloud-resume-front-end/README.md

 # Cloud Resume Challenge - The Front End
 This repo hold the HTML, CSS, JS and assets for my AWS S3 one-page website showcasing my resume.

-I use Github Actions for CI/CD purposes, and my workflow uses the Cypress testing framework to verify 3 items:
+I use Github Actions for CI/CD purposes, and my workflow uses the Cypress testing framework to verify 2 items:
  1. Is https://matthewsechrist.cloud up and does it respond correctly?
- 2. Does the redirect from http://www.matthewsechrist.cloud to https://matthewsechrist.cloud work?
- 3. Does my HTTP API respond correctly with the visitor counter?
+ 2. Does my GraphQL API respond correctly with the visitor counter?